willisiw/custom-add-block/README.txt

 -- CONFIGURATION --

-* After enabling the module, navigate to /?q=admin/config/user-interface/custom_add_block
+* After enabling the module, navigate to
+  Configuration > User interface > Custom add block or
+  /?q=admin/config/user-interface/custom_add_block

-* Upload 48x48 pixel square icons for each node type.
+* Upload 48x48 pixel square icons for each node type to a folder publicly accesible on your site.
+The module folder is one option.

 * Set path to the image for each icon.